Table of Contents

 What Are Probiotics and How Do They Work?

-Probiotics are often referred to as "good" or "friendly" bacteria.
-These live microorganisms are similar to the beneficial microorganisms found naturally in the human gut.
-When ingested in sufficient quantities, they can help maintain or restore the gut flora balance, which is essential for overall health.
+Probiotics are "good" or "friendly" bacteria—live microorganisms similar to those found naturally in the human gut.
+When ingested in sufficient quantities, they help restore the gut flora balance essential for health.

-1. Digestive Health: Probiotics can aid in digestion, helping to break down food more efficiently and alleviate common digestive issues such as bloating, gas, and constipation.
+- Digestive Health: They aid in more efficient digestion and can alleviate common issues like bloating, gas, and constipation.

-2. Immune Function: A healthy gut microbiome is vital for a robust immune system.
-Probiotics may play a role in enhancing the body's immune response.
+- Immune Function: A healthy gut microbiome is vital for a robust immune system; probiotics help enhance the body's immune response.

-4. Nutrient Absorption: They assist in the absorption of essential nutrients, including vitamins and minerals, by promoting a healthy gut environment.
+- Nutrient Absorption: They promote a healthy environment that assists in the absorption of essential vitamins and minerals.

 Understanding Expiration Dates